Emergence of Crossing the Midline, Hand Dominance & Pencil Grasp Development

 What activities develop a child's ability to cross their midline?

-2. Place finger puppets on one hand so they can be removed with the opposite hand.
+2. Place finger puppets on one hand (held away from their body) so they can be removed with the opposite hand by reaching over.
 I love using finger puppets with kids as they are a great way to develop fine motor skills & pretend play.
 I enjoy them so much, I included some in my Preschool Farmyard Pack.

 3. Make an obstacle course that includes walking sideways along a line/rope/balance beam - crossing legs over each other.

-7. Passing beanbags from one hand to the other across the body - try to do this blindfolded.
+4. Passing beanbags from one hand to the other across the body - try to do this blindfolded and have them far enough that their body is turning.

 Pencil Grasp Development